alaa989/flutter_scalify/README.md

 )
 ```

-## Behavior & Configuration

-`ResponsiveConfig` exposes options to tune breakpoints and scaling behavior:

-  - `watchBreakpoint`, `mobileBreakpoint`, etc.
-  - `respectTextScaleFactor`: When true, `.fz` multiplies by system text scale.
-  - `minScale` and `maxScale`: Clamp sizes to prevent UI explosions.
-  - `outerHorizontalPadding`: Default padding used by `AppWidthLimiter` when centering content.

-## Screenshots

-## Complete Example

 Check out the [example](example/) directory for a complete, beautiful example app that demonstrates all features including a responsive grid that adapts to different screen sizes.

 ## Author